MattHondrakis/TidyTuesday/Bees.md

   scale_y_continuous(labels = scales::percent_format(scale = 1))
 ```

-    ## Warning: Outer names are only allowed for unnamed scalar atomic inputs

     ## `summarise()` has grouped output by 'year'.
 You can override using the `.groups` argument.

 ![](Bees_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->